clarkam80/mtperceptualsegmentation-dataanalysis/README.md

 # Running any of the scripts will open a prompt to select the directory where data files are saved.
 # Installation + run-time are neglible on a standard PC

-*All analyses make use of:
-i.
-Statistics and Machine Learning Toolbox ii.
-Optimization Toolbox
+*All analyses make use of: Statistics and Machine Learning Toolbox AND/OR Optimization Toolbox
 ---------------------------------------
 I. Scripts
 A. psychometricAnalysis.m